ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 - Pico W (UART mode)
 - Pico 2 W (UART mode)

-This is the same as the wireless Pro Controller, but rather than wireless, it is connected to the Switch over USB.
+This is the same as the wireless official OEM Pro Controller for the Nintendo Switch, but rather than wireless, it is connected to the Switch over USB.
 It supports mostly the same features.
 (14 buttons, 2 joysticks, rumble, gyro, etc...)

 This controller supports custom colors.
 As a wireless controller, this is useful for determining which device is connected to which Switch when there are multiple setups in the same vicinity.